 The HeinOnline Intellectual Property Law Collection offers a number of resources focusing on copyrights, patents, and trademarks in the United States.
 The Collection includes over 100 legislative histories, Code of Federal Regulations Title 37, U.S. Code Titles 17 and 35, the Manual of Patent Examining Procedure, the Trademark Manual of Examining Procedure, over 400 books, and more than 50 periodicals that focus on intellectual property.

-Callmann on Unfair Competition, Trademarks, and Monopolies is a ten-volume treatise that provides an analysis of the law of unfair competition as it relates to: trademarks (registrability and infringement), passing-off, trade secrets, misappropriations, price discrimination, predatory pricing, and monopolies.
+Callmann on Unfair Competition, Trademarks, and Monopolies is a ten-volume treatise that provides an analysis of the law of unfair competition as it relates to trademarks (registrability and infringement), passing-off, trade secrets, misappropriations, price discrimination, predatory pricing, and monopolies.

 This text, by famed Harvard professor Arthur Miller, includes patents, trademarks, and copyrights.
 Further, it addresses torts and property; antitrust and government regulation; concepts of federalism and state and federal conflicts.
+Also on West Academic (available on campus, remotely with ASURITE, or with an ASU West Academic account).

 Mastering Trademark and Unfair Competition Law provides a clear and concise presentation of the basic principles underlying and the challenges facing a student or practitioner of trademark law in a digital age.

 This text provides a comprehensive treatment of the law of trademark, unfair competition, false advertising, and the right of publicity.
+Also on West Academic (available on campus, remotely with ASURITE, or with an ASU West Academic account).

-Understanding Trademark Law (LaFrance, Mary, 2020)
+Understanding Trademark Law (Mary LaFrance, 2020)

 This book provides an introduction to the federal laws protecting registered trademarks and trade dress, as well as the broad array of federal and state unfair competition doctrines which protect unregistered trademarks and trade dress.

-Bloomberg Law (Bloomberg password required)
+Bloomberg Law (Bloomberg Law password required)

 Westlaw (Westlaw password required)